christophergarthwood/appdevstig_docs/Template_004_CodingStandard.md

 ## Measurable and Actionable:
 Analysis of code submitted to the repository should conform, largely, with the coding standard.

-## Purpose:
-The purpose of a coding standard is to establish clear, consistent rules and guidelines that developers follow when writing code.
-These standards ensure that the code is clean, readable, and maintainable, which makes it easier for teams to collaborate, find and fix bugs, and extend the software over time.
-Coding standards also help reduce errors, improve security, and enhance overall software quality by promoting uniformity across the codebase regardless of who writes the code.
-Ultimately, they lead to more efficient development and better long-term project success.

 ## Timelines:
 Real-time with application development.